claykbaker/CDR_SACAIR_2020/README.md

 # CDR_SACAIR_2020

 This repository contains files related to the project:
-Cognitive defeasible reasoning: the extent to which forms of defeasible reasoning correspond with human reasoning.
+"Cognitive defeasible reasoning: the extent to which forms of defeasible reasoning correspond with human reasoning."

 This project was undertaken by the following researchers:
 Clayton Baker, Claire Denny, Paul Freund and Thomas Meyer